ysoo/ysoo.github.io/_posts/2018-10-01-welcome-to-jekyll.markdown

 gem install jekyll bundler
 {% endhighlight %}

 4. Now the fun part.
 You get to build it and run in on a local server.
-Probably localhost:4000
+Probably http://localhost:4000

 {% highlight ruby %}
 bundle exec jekyll serve
 {% endhighlight %}

+This is used instead of "jekyll serve" if you have a gemfile.

-This is all outlined in the Jekyll documents.
+This is all outlined in the [Jekyll documents](https://jekyllrb.com/docs/).
 However, to deploy it github pages, you would need to head to your Gemfile and comment out the jekyll version line, while uncommenting the github-pages line.

 Commit and push your file to [username].github.io and you should be done!
 Your brand new website should be on https://[username].github.io